Benebaby/VulkanBase/README.md

 https://visualstudio.microsoft.com/de/downloads/#build-tools-for-visual-studio-2022

 ### MacOS
 On mac os the MoltenVk implementation of the official Vulkan SDK is used as a translation layer for the native Metal API used by Apple.
-MoltenVk lacks some features that are not implemented in metal but it is vulkan conformant. install vulkan sdk from https://www.lunarg.com/vulkan-sdk/ install clang compiler via xcode
+MoltenVk lacks some features that are not implemented in metal but it is vulkan conformant.<br>
+install vulkan sdk from https://www.lunarg.com/vulkan-sdk/<br>
+install clang compiler via xcode

 ### Ubuntu